HIGHLIGHTS

 As the latest addition and upgrade to the Xiaomi Pad 6, the Pad 7 brings some notable improvements — including a higher resolution display, a new 3:2 aspect ratio, and most importantly, a major jump in processing power compared to its predecessor.

-But the most impressive thing here is the expected pricing, which could seriously shake up the competition.
+But honestly, the most exciting part is the expected price — it might just shake up the whole market!

 Xiaomi Pad 7 Specifications